Support Equitable Access to Farmland

 Background

-About 400 million acres of farmland in the U.S. will change hands in the next decade as the current generation of farmers and landowners retires.
+As the current generation of farmers and landowners retires, the U.S. undergoing a huge land transition, with an estimated 400 million acres of farmland changing hands over this decade.
 How this transition takes place will dramatically impact rural viability, our response to the climate crisis, and our ability to continue to feed ourselves.
-For many farmers, especially young, beginning, and immigrant farmers and farmers of color, land access is a major barrier, as farmland prices nearly doubled from 2005 to 2019[1] and over 2,000 acres in the U.S. convert to nonfarm use every day.[2]
+For many farmers, especially young, beginning, and immigrant farmers and farmers of color, land access is a major barrier, as farmland prices doubled from 2009 to 2023 and over 2,000 acres in the U.S. convert to nonfarm use every day.[1]

 Read more

-• Provide state support for permanent farmland protections such as working farm easements.
+• State: Provide state support for permanent farmland protections such as working farm easements.

-• Restrict or prohibit corporate ownership of farmland.
+• State: Restrict or prohibit corporate ownership of farmland.

 State Examples